html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 });
 {% endhighlight %}

-The service-worker.js file has the logic for handling a push message.
-Here we are simply telling the browser that this JavaScript file is the service worker for our site.

 The button click handler subscribes or unsubscribes the user to push messages.
 **isPushEnabled** is a global variable which simply tracks whether push messaging is currently subscribed or not.
+These will be referenced throughout the code snippets.

+We then check that service workers are supported before registering the service-worker.js file which has the logic for handling a push message.
+Here we are simply telling the browser that this JavaScript file is the service worker for our site.

 ## Set Up the Initial State